How To Remove A Word From Autocorrect Iphone

 4. Use Text Replacement Wisely

 When setting up text replacements, make sure that your shortcuts are unique and easy to remember.
 Avoid using common words or abbreviations as shortcuts, as this can lead to unexpected substitutions.
-Also, be sure to review your text replacements periodically to ensure that they are still accurate and relevant.
+Also, be sure to review your text replacements periodically to confirm that they are still accurate and relevant.
 If you find that a text replacement is causing problems, you can easily delete it by swiping left on the text replacement in the list and tapping the "Delete" button.

 5. Teach Autocorrect New Words